Westpac: Westpac Institutional Bank

 Westpac Institutional Bank (WIB) delivers a broad range of financial services to commercial, corporate, institutional and government customers.

 WIB operates through dedicated industry relationship and specialist product teams, with expert knowledge in transactional banking, financial and debt capital markets, specialized capital, margin lending, broking and alternative investment solutions.

-Customers are supported through operations in Australia, New Zealand, the US, the UK, and Asian centers.
+Customers are supported through operations in Australia, New Zealand, the US, the UK, and Asian centres.

 Westpac New Zealand

 In 1861 the Bank of New South Wales opened seven branches in New Zealand.
-Currently, Westpac NZ offers a full-service with around 1.5 million customers, 3,000 shareholders and 197 branches nationwide.
-It is the dominant provider of banking services to small to medium business, corporate and institutional organizations, and is the banker of the New Zealand government.
-As of June 2022, it is the third largest bank in New Zealand, with a market share of 19%.
+Westpac NZ offers a full banking service with around 1.5 million customers, and 196 branches nationwide.
+It is one of the big four banks in New Zealand and provides services to small to medium business, corporate and institutional organizations, and is the banker of the New Zealand government.
+As of June 2022, it was the third largest bank in New Zealand, with a market share of 19%.
+It is operationally separated from Westpac as required by the New Zealand Reserve Bank.

-On 29 September 2006 the New Zealand Commerce Commission fined Westpac NZ$5.1 million for hidden foreign transaction fees, with most of the fine being reimbursement to affected customers, in the order of 12% of the fees actually charged.
-All other banks operating in New Zealand had either already been fined or were awaiting a court case.

-In October 2009, Westpac NZ was required to pay NZ$961 million to the Inland Revenue Department (New Zealand) in avoided taxes.

-On 22 July 2014, the firm announced that it would pilot a host card emulation (HCE) mobile payments technology to customers.
-It was the first bank in New Zealand to actively bring HCE mobile payments to market and one of only a handful of banks globally to be using the innovative 'digital wallet' technology.
-The three-month trial, using Carta Worldwide HCE technology, enabled customers to securely store and access credit and debit card information in a remote and hosted 'cloud' environment, enabling customers to use their Android smartphones as digital wallets.
-Soon after, in August 2014, Westpac NZ announced that it would be releasing the world's first augmented bank app, which adds layers of functionality to the digital wallet by enabling users to check account balances, view previous spending behaviors, pay bills and locate their nearest Westpac NZ branch or ATM.
-The app is also viewable in a 3D format by supported devices.